 The Unique policy reasons over every possible input.
 This is useful for decisions requiring traceability.
 For example, an applicant my want to know the decision behind their rejected mortgage application.
 A second advantage of the Unique policy is that you can order rows in any order to get the same result.

-The disadvantage of the Unique policy is it requires the table to cover every condition and can be more verbose than it needs to be.
+The disadvantage of the Unique policy is that it requires the table to cover every possible condition which can be too strict for simple decisions.

 Any Policy